InspiryThemes/realhomes-docs/docs/add-property-modern.md

 - This icon will now display on property details page in place of default theme icons.

+!!! note
-	Note: Recommended image size for icon is 64px by 64px.
+    Recommended image size for icon is 64px by 64px.

 - You can choose or add property types from related meta box displayed in screen shot below.